How to Clean the Inside of Your Microwave

 Microwaves accumulate splatter and stuck-on food faster than almost any appliance in your kitchen.
 The heat and moisture create a grimy film that gets harder to remove the longer it sits.
 The good news: you don't need harsh chemicals or elbow grease.
 Steam does the work for you.
 A simple water-and-acid treatment—lemon juice, vinegar, or even plain water—softens everything at once, and a damp cloth finishes the job in minutes.
 This is one of those rare cleaning tasks where the method is actually easier than the mess looks.

-- Fill a Microwave-Safe Bowl with Water and Acid.
+2. Mix Your Steam Formula.
 Pour 2 cups of water into a microwave-safe bowl and add either 3 tablespoons of lemon juice, white vinegar, or a lemon cut in half.
 If you have neither, plain water works—it just takes a minute or two longer.
 Set the bowl in the center of the microwave cavity.

-- Microwave on High for 5 Minutes.
+3. Harness the Steam Power.
 Close the door and run the microwave on high power for 5 minutes.
 The water will boil and create steam that fills the entire cavity and loosens all the dried food, grease, and splatters from the walls, ceiling, and floor.
 You'll see condensation building on the interior.

-- Carefully Remove the Hot Bowl.
+5. Extract Heat Safely.
 Open the microwave door slowly to avoid a face full of steam.
 Use an oven mitt or kitchen towel to grip the bowl and carefully pull it out.
 Set it on the counter to cool.
 Be cautious—the water is boiling and the bowl is very hot.